hpi-schul-cloud/bbb_scaler/README.md

 DEFAULT_WORKER_MEMORY | 8192 | Floor limit of memory scaling
 MAX_WORKER_CPU | 4 | Ceiling limit of cpu scaling
 DEFAULT_WORKER_CPU | 2 | Floor limit of cpu scaling
+TIMEZONE | Europe/Germany | Timezone in which time is checked (See '/usr/share/zoneinfo/' for available timezones) START_H | 7 | Start hour of on period
+START_MIN | 0 | Start minutes of on period
+END_H | 12 | End hour of on period
+END_MIN | 30 | End minutes of on period
 WAITING_TIME | 300000 | Time in miliseconds until next scaling cyclus starts

 Secrets can be also applied using environment variables